 Nearly one-fourth of consumers say continued shutdowns better for family’s finances

 One surprising discovery from MagnifyMoney’s survey was that almost a quarter (24%) of consumers reported that continued shutdowns are better for their wallets.
 Why?
 They’re not spending as much money as they used to due to these shutdowns.

 A third of Gen Z respondents said a continued shutdown is better for their wallet, because it makes them spend less money, while 27% of millennials agreed.

 Another 41% said a completely reopened economy would be better for their finances, while 35% don’t know which path forward is better for them financially.

-More than 3 in 10 say their finances will improve post-vaccine
+31% of Americans say their finances will improve post-vaccine

 Optimism surrounding how the vaccine will affect finances is especially strong among those who lost their jobs or were furloughed (49%) and those who had their salaries or hours cut (47%).
 For them, a vaccine may signal a return to work and their pre-pandemic income levels.

 39% expect better savings rates a year from now (including 46% of Democrats)

 Some consumers are hopeful the new year will bring increased rates for savings accounts.
 In all, 39% predict rates will improve at least somewhat.
 Political party affiliation comes into play here, with Democrats feeling more optimistic about savings rate increases than Republicans.